xxFrozt/Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area/README.md

 ### Objective

-The primary goal of this project is to provide a detailed examination of RoCoF events, aiding exploring the frequency stability within the Nordic Synchronous Area.
+The primary goal of this project is to provide a detailed examination of RoCoF events.

 The code is by no means faultless.
 It is published under the MIT License, so feel free to explore it and use it in your own research or application.